-Wisdom from the mouth of babes, indeed!
+Wisdom from the mouths of babes, indeed!

 The history of the world has been a battle between one faction that believes that people are things and the other that believes that they are creations.
 What is a creation?
 It is something unique, singular, into which the creator pours his vision and energy, in order to bring it to fruition.
-Creations are the result of the organizing force of a creator, who invests his care, in order for the creation to come into being.
+Creations are the result of the organized, deliberate force of a creator, who invests his care and effort, in order for the creation to come into being.
 Creations are the progeny of love.
 Anyone who appreciates the love invested in a creation will naturally honor it, because it is natural for the human spirit to honor love.
 Each of us, as a creation of God, is of inestimable value, a work of art, to be appreciated, protected and cherished.
 This has certainly been the perspective of my own spiritual heritage, Judaism, which has stood, since the very dawn of civilization, proclaiming that we are creations, made in the image of God.

 The opposing faction has also existed since the dawn of civilization.
 This faction has found the “individual dignity” view to be a major inconvenience, and has indeed preferred to see people as things.
 “Things” are interchangeable and dispensable.
 They are a means to an end.
 They can be attacked, maimed and killed if they get in one's way.
 The Nazi propaganda and death machine, described in this book, is yet another tragic page in a long history of thugs exploiting others, in the pursuit of an unquenchable thirst for power.